seapagan/nvim-config/README.md

 Python LSPs are setup using `pyright` for the main LSP and `ruff` for linting and formatting.
 Mypy is also used for type checking.
 I still have a bit to tweak on this, for example formatting on save, but it is mostly working.

+### Rust

+Rust support comes from `rust-analyzer` as the main LSP which gives linting and formatting.
+I have also added autocompletion etc including for the `cargo.toml` file.

 ### Lua